ezrosent/frawk/info/performance.md

 ## Disclaimer

 One of frawk's goals is to be efficient.
-Despite how common it is to do, I've found it is very hard to precisely state the degree to which an entire _programming language implementation_ is or is not efficient.
-I have no doubt that there are programs in frawk that are slower than an equivalent program in Rust, or C, or even mawk or gawk.
-Some of these programs will represent bugs or differences in the quality of the implementation, some will represent one program being better-written than another, and still more may demonstrate that in some nontrivial sense one language allows you to write the program more efficiently than another.
+The abundance of such claims nonwithstanding, I've found it is very hard to precisely state the degree to which an entire _programming language implementation_ is or is not efficient.
+I have no doubt that there are programs in frawk that are slower than equivalent programs in Rust or C, or even mawk or gawk.
+In some cases this will be due to bugs or differences in the quality of the language implementations, in others it will be due to bugs or differences in the quality of the programs themselves, while in still others it may be due to the fact that in some nontrivial sense one language allows you to write the program more efficiently than another.

-I've found that it can be very hard to distinguish between these 3, so I encourage everyone reading this document to draw at most modest conclusions based on these numbers.
+I've found that it can be very hard to distinguish between these three categories of explanations when doing performance analysis.
+As such, I encourage everyone reading this document to draw at most modest conclusions based on the numbers below.
 What I do hope this document demonstrates are some of frawk's strengths when it comes to some common scripting tasks on CSV and TSV data.
-Awk and frawk can process other data formats as well, but in my experience the larger files are usually in some standardized format.
+(Awk and frawk can process other data formats as well, but in my experience larger files are usually in CSV, TSV, or some similar standardized format).

 ## Benchmark Setup